 Meeting the neighbors We learned this lesson best in Bocas.
 Over our 3-month stay there we started real friendships with our neighbors that have lasted to this day.
 Gaining entrée into a small community is such a wonderful way to really appreciate a place and is near to impossible without a housesit.

 Motivation to visit off the beaten path destinations We had absolutely no reason to go to Bulgaria.
 Especially to a tiny little town right smack in the center of the country in the middle of winter.
 But I saw an ad and thought, “why not?
 I’ve only seen snow a few times in my life, so it will certainly be an experience!”
 And it was a truly unique thing for us to experience together.
-We never would have ended up there on our own and it’s great to have the decision of “where to, next?” taken out of your hands by a house-sit.
+We would never have ended up there on our own and it’s great to have the decision of “where to, next?” taken out of your hands by a house-sit.
 I think Tom and I, as pretty positive people, will enjoy any old place we are.
 One of our favorite things about house-sitting is we know where we are going to be for a set amount of time so we can just get down to the business of enjoying ourselves without having to think about where to go.

 Pets Unquestionably the best part about housesitting.
 We have discovered that a large percentage of what dictates how much we enjoy a place is who we spend time with there.
 And spending time with pets is just about the best thing there is.
 We are in this unique position of sometimes spending 8 or more hours a day working on our computers while traveling.
 Essentially every place we stay is a home-office and we have had some of the best pet co-workers there are!